Bounded Choice: Reception

 Marion Harmon wrote "Lalich's research culminated in a new theory to explain how the combination of ideology, social structure, and commitment constrains the choice of true believers."

 Richard Erik Ocejo in Contemporary Sociology compliments Lalich's research as "extensive".
 He writes that her work avoids being a "quasi auto-ethnography" despite the DWP being fairly unknown to academia.
 Ocejo believes the work "demystifies the cultic group" and documents the "potential consequences (both positive and negative) for the individual and society as a whole".

-Rubina Rumji in her review for Sociology of Religion argues the book is a good introduction to thought-reform for those unfamiliar with the academic study of new religious movements, but it adds little for those already familiar with the field.
-Rumji also argues that the book does not take into account the adherents of cults who leave the groups out of their own volition.
+Rubina Ramji in her review for Sociology of Religion argues the book is a good introduction to thought-reform for those unfamiliar with the academic study of new religious movements, but it adds little for those already familiar with the field.
+Ramji also argues that the book does not take into account the adherents of cults who leave the groups out of their own volition.

 Thomas Robbins writes for Nova Religio the book leaves out interesting details about the DWP from her analysis, particularly the fact that the leaders were primarily women.
 He also believes that the book reads like a "demonology" or an "indictment" of the groups on top of an socio-psychological analysis.

 Folklorist Elinor S. Levy thinks the book was interesting from a folkloric point of view; however, Levy believes that Lalich wanted to memoir about the DWP "but realized that the only acceptable academic approach would be analytic and comparative" to other groups.

 Dennis Tourish for the journal Leadership compliments Lalich's contribution to the area of leadership studies, and he believes the book is "replete with potential avenues for further study by leadership scholars" interested in cults.